Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-Step 3: Customize Your Shopify Store by Choosing a Theme or a Layout
+Step 3: Choose a Theme or a Layout For Your Store

 Shopify gives you direct access to a plethora of themes thanks to its all official theme store.
 Each one of them is guaranteed to have full support from the designers.
 So you can rest easy knowing that your store is always going to be in good hands.